Francisco José Ynduráin

 Francisco José Ynduráin Muñoz (23 December 1940 – 6 June 2008) was a Spanish theoretical physicist.
-He founded the particle physics research group that became the Department of Theoretical Physics at the Autonomous University of Madrid, where he was a Professor.
+He founded the particle physics research group that became the Department of Theoretical Physics at the Autonomous University of Madrid, where he was a professor.
 He was described by his colleagues as "a scientist that always searched for excellence in research".

 Early life

-Yndurain was born in Benavente (Zamora) and grew up in Saragossa.
-After graduating from Saragossa's San Agustin High school, he received his M.S. degree in mathematics in 1962 and in 1964 his PhD in physics.
+Yndurain was born in Benavente in the Province of Zamora and grew up in Zaragoza.
+After graduating from Zaragoza's San Agustin High school, he received his M.S. degree in mathematics in 1962 and in 1964 his PhD in physics.
 He obtained both degrees from the University of Zaragoza (Spain).

 While completing his doctoral studies, he was a visiting scientist at CERN and a Teaching Assistant at the University of Zaragoza (Spain).

 Career

 Ynduráin was an associate professor at the University of Zaragoza until 1966.
 He was a researcher at New York University from 1966 to 1968, at which point he moved to Geneva to become a research fellow at CERN until 1970.
-He was a Researcher at CERN from then on, as a Senior Scientific Associate (1976–1992), and as a member of the Scientific Policy committee (1988–1994).
+He was a researcher at CERN from then on, as a senior scientific associate (1976–1992), and as a member of the scientific policy committee (1988–1994).

 In 1970, he took the professor position in Madrid (at the Complutense University and immediately after at the Autonomous University of Madrid) where he founded and headed the Particle Physics Research group.
-He was Director of the Department of Theoretical Physics (1974–1977 and 1981–1984), Dean of the Faculty of Science (1975) and Deputy President (1978–1981) of the Autonomous University of Madrid.
+He was director of the Department of Theoretical Physics (1974–1977 and 1981–1984), dean of the Faculty of Science (1975) and deputy president (1978–1981) of the Autonomous University of Madrid.

 He also held other short-term appointments at other universities worldwide: